SANJAY87294/1SystemHealthMonitoringScript/README.md

 if __name__ == "__main__":
     main()

-How it works:
+## How it works:
 CPU Usage: Measures the average CPU usage over a 1-second interval.
 Memory Usage: Checks the percentage of used physical memory.
 Disk Space: Verifies the percentage of used disk space on the root partition.
 Running Processes: Counts the total number of active processes.

-Output:
+## Output:
 Alerts are printed to the console.
 Logs are saved in system_health.log for future reference.

-How to run:
+## How to run:
-Save the script as health_monitor.py.
+1. Save the script as health_monitor.py.
-Install the required Python module: bash
+2. Install the required Python module: pip install psutil
-Copy code
-pip install psutil
-Run the script:
+3. Run the script:
-bash
-Copy code
 python health_monitor.py